Skip to content

 Do not run the belew code to install bioconductor core packages

 We have pre-installed bioconductor core packages for users.
-You do not need to run the below command to re-install it.

 if (!require("BiocManager", quietly = TRUE))